sgct/sgct/docs/configuration-files.md

  >
  >  Example:  `<Orientation pitch="20.0" elevation="-12.0" roll="0.0" />`

-### FisheyeProjection
+## FisheyeProjection
-This node describes a fisheye projection that is used to render into its parent [Viewport](###Viewport).
+This node describes a fisheye projection that is used to render into its parent [Viewport](#viewport).
 By default, a fisheye rendering is covering 180 degrees field of view and has a 1:1 aspect ratio, though these parameters can be changed with the attributes provided in this node.
 This projection type counts as a non-linear projection, which requires 4-6 render passes of the application, which means that the application might render significantly slower when using these kind of projections.
 However, the application does not need to be aware of the projection as this abstract is handled internally and the applications `draw` method is only called multiple times per frame with different projection methods that are used to create the full fisheye projection.

 Depending on the field of view, a cube map is created consisting of 4-6 cube maps that are reprojected in a post-processing into a fisheye of the desired field-of-view.

-#### Attributes
+### Attributes
 `fov` *optional* \[ float > 0 \]
 > Describes the field of view that is covered by the fisheye projection in degrees.
 The resulting image will always be a circle, and this value determines how much of a field of view is covered by this circle.
 Please note specifically that this also includes field-of-view settings >180, in which a larger distortion is applied to the image.
 The default value is 180.

 `quality` *optional* \[ low, medium, high, 256, 512, 1k, 1024, 1.5k, 1536, 2k, 2048, 4k, 4096, 8k, 8192, 16k, 16384 \]
 > Determines the pixel resolution of the cube map faces that are reprojected to create the fisheye rendering.
 The higher resolution these cube map faces have, the better quality the resulting fisheye rendering, but at the expense of increased rendering times.
 The named values are corresponding:
+>
-> `low`: 256
+> - `low`: 256
-> `medium`: 512
+> - `medium`: 512
-> `high`: 1024
+> - `high`: 1024
-> `1k`: 1024
+> - `1k`: 1024
-> `1.5k`: 1536
+> - `1.5k`: 1536
-> `2k`: 2048
+> - `2k`: 2048
-> `4k`: 4096
+> - `4k`: 4096
-> `8k`: 8192
+> - `8k`: 8192
-> `16k`: 16384
+> - `16k`: 16384
 >
 > The default value is 512.